marcelm/cutadapt/doc/guide.rst

     cutadapt -a file:adapters.fasta -o output.fastq input.fastq

 All of the sequences in the file ``adapters.fasta`` will be used as 3' adapters.
 The other adapter options ``-b`` and ``-g`` also support this.
-Again, only the best matching adapter is trimmed from each read.
+The ``file:`` syntax can be combined with the regular way of specifying an adapter.
+But no matter how you specify multiple adapter sequences, remember that only the best matching adapter is trimmed from each read.

 When cutadapt has multiple adapter sequences to work with, either specified explicitly on the command line or via a FASTA file, it decides in the